• Skip to primary navigation

 1. If you're planning to cook up a large batch with the intention of storing a portion of the soup in the fridge or freezer, cook the macaroni separately according to package instructions.
 Add it to the soup when ready to serve.

 3. I used a can with six types of beans in it, but if a six bean can is not handy, use the beans you have.
-Pinto beans, chickpeas, red or white kidney beans... all sorts work here.
+Chickpeas, red or white kidney beans... all sorts work here.

 Nutrition

-Keyword instant pot soup, minestrone soup, vegan soup
+Keyword instant pot soup, instant pot vegetable soup, vegan soup, vegetable pasta soup

 Tried this recipe?Let us know how it was!